akorb/master-thesis-meta/README.md

 This is the repository where the building starts.

 * Add [ra_endpoints](https://github.com/akorb/ra_endpoints) to resulting Linux image
-* Add [several executable scripts](https://github.com/akorb/build/tree/3.22.0-ftpm-ra/br-ext/board/fvp/overlay/usr/bin) to resulting Linux image which are convenient, most notable `ra_demo`, which starts a tmux session demonstrating my system.
-The other scripts are there to load the fTPM's storage from the FVP guest to the host (into `./build/shared_folder`) or vice versa, to make the data persistent between reboots.
-I used that for testing the fTPM between reboots, whether it keeps the data and whether it is nicely reset when the identity of the fTPM changes.
+* Add [several executable scripts](https://github.com/akorb/build/tree/3.22.0-ftpm-ra/br-ext/board/fvp/overlay/usr/bin) to resulting Linux image which are convenient, most notably `ra_demo`, which starts a tmux session demonstrating my system.
+The other scripts load the fTPM's storage from the FVP guest to the host (into `./build/shared_folder`) or vice versa to make the data persistent between reboots.
+I used that for testing the fTPM between reboots, whether it keeps the data, and whether it is nicely reset when the identity of the fTPM changes.
-* Integrate much newer version of tpm2_tools, because I needed some fixes
+* Integrate a much newer version of tpm2_tools because I needed some fixes

 #### Link to changes